HS roundup: latest round of Legion hires includes a Moose, 2 former college stars

 The Yellow Jackets took a 6-3 lead at intermission, and pulled away in the second half for the win.

-Trenton Wylie, Jack McGuire, and Zach Terry scored three goals each to lead Fort Mill, which improved to 8-2 overall and 3-0 in region play.
-Nation Ford, which picked up a convincing 14-4 win over Boiling Springs on Wednesday night, dropped to 7-2 overall and 3-1 in region play.
+Trenton Wylie, Jack McGuire, and Zach Terry scored three goals each to lead Fort Mill, who improved to 8-2 overall and 3-0 in region play.
+Nation Ford, who picked up a convincing 14-4 win over Boiling Springs on Wednesday night, dropped to 7-2 overall and 3-1 in region action.

 GIRLS’ LACROSSE